Lock solutions in oncology

-When using central-venous catheters (CVC), medical staff need to avoid two major risks: blood clotting and bacterial infections.
-For immuno-suppressed patients undergoing chemotherapy, catheter-associated infections can have fatal consequences.
-Contact with blood, particularly at the tip of the catheter, may furthermore cause blood clots and impair the flow rate.
+When using central-venous catheters (CVC), medical staff have to avoid two major risks: blood clotting and bacterial infections.
+For immuno-suppressed patients undergoing chemotherapy, catheter-related infections can often be life-threatening.
+Contact with blood, particularly at the tip of the catheter, can also cause blood clots and impair the flow rate.

-Our lock solutions contain several substances with different effects:
+Our lock solutions contain several active ingredients with different effects:

-Taurolidine is antiseptic, killing more than 500 types of germs.
+Taurolidine is antiseptic and kills more than 500 types of germs.

-Citrate is anticoagulant, which means it sustains an adequate flow rate within the catheter.
+Citrate is anticoagulant and sustains an adequate flow rate within the catheter.

-Additionally, we also offer lock solutions including heparin or urokinase to meet individual challenges of oncology patients.
+Additionally, our product range includes lock solutions with heparin or urokinase to meet the individual needs of cancer patients.

 All ingredients named above have been approved and recommended in current guidelines (GaVeCeLT, AIEOP, GPOH, SF2H, and other national guidelines).

-Please note that all TauroLock™ products must be administered by trained staff with medical expertise and experience.
-Based on this premise, we advise the following procedure:
+Please note that all TauroLock™ products are to be administered by trained staff with medical expertise and experience.
+On this premise, we advise the following procedure:

 - Start intravenous medication.

-- Flush both lumens with 10 ml of saline and the push-pause-technique.
+- Flush both lumens with 10 ml of saline according to the push-pause technique.

 - Gently tap the ampoule’s neck to remove the lock solution.